A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: vGFNE-seeking via System Level Synthesis

-Finally, we remark that these constraints cannot ensure that the synthesised policy satisfy the original $U^p$ for all actual realisations of the noise $w$; even without the Gaussian assumption.
-However, at the risk of conservativeness, the best-response mapping $BR_{\Phi}^p$ can still be designed to ensure with arbitrarily high probability $\rho > 0.5$ that such constraints will be satisfied during operation would the noise be Gaussian.
+with $Q : [0,1] \to \mathbb{R}$ being the quantile function of the standard Normal distribution (which is only positive for $\rho > 0.5$).
+We remark that these constraints cannot ensure that the synthesized policy satisfies the original $U^p$ for all realizations of the noise $w$; even without the Gaussian assumption.
+However, at the risk of conservativeness, the best-response mapping $BR_{\Phi}^p$ can still be designed to ensure with arbitrarily high probability $\rho > 0.5$ that such constraints will be satisfied during operation.